Skyscanner/backpack/unreleased.md

 - bpk-component-ticket:
   - Fixed an issue where the hover state would sometimes not apply.
   - When tickets have `padded={false}`, content overflowing the ticket borders will be hidden.

+- bpk-component-image:
+  - Fixed loading behaviour in mobile Safari on slow networks.